 • Research projects and faculty mentors must be identified before a student can register.

-• Students in their first semester are not eligible.
+• Students in their first semester of the program are not eligible to register for GR5398.

 • While working with Columbia University faculty is preferred, the project mentor can be an academic researcher, professor, or research scientist in the university OR a previously Statistics Department-approved setting.